codefiesta/OAuthKit/README.md

 ]
 let oauth: OAuth = .init(providers: providers, options: options)
 ```
-### OAuth initialized with keychain protection
+### OAuth initialized with keychain protection and private browsing
-OAuth allows you to protect access to your keychain items with biometrics until successful local authentication.
-If the **.requireAuthenticationWithBiometricsOrCompanion** option is set to true, the device owner will need to be authenticated by biometry or a companion device before the keychain items can be accessed.
+OAuthKit allows you to protect access to your keychain items with biometrics until successful local authentication.
+If the **.requireAuthenticationWithBiometricsOrCompanion** option is set to true, the device owner will need to be authenticated by biometry or a companion device before keychain items (tokens) can be accessed.

+Developers can also implement private browsing and force a new login attempt every time an authorization flow is started by setting the **.useNonPersistentWebDataStore** to true.
+This will force the [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) to use a .nonPersistent data store that prevents any data from being written to the file system.

 ```swift
 let options: [OAuth.Option: Sendable] = [